The Last Supper (1995 film): Production

+Soundtrack

+The Last Supper soundtrack album was released on 2nd April 1996 and features artists such as KC & The Sunshine Band, Ten Years After, UB40, Sam Phillips, Los Lobos, Wild Colonials and The Toys.
 Shonen Knife's cover of The Carpenters' "Top of the World" plays during the closing credits.

-In the United States, the film premiered at the 1996 Sundance Film Festival on January 27, 1996.

-Response
+Reception

 Critical response

 The Last Supper has a 61% "Fresh" rating on Rotten Tomatoes, based on 38 reviews.
+The website's critics consensus reads, "It struggles to find a balance between its humor and its message, but The Last Suppers sharp script and well-chosen cast offer just enough nourishment for fans of black comedy."
 Roger Ebert of the Chicago Sun-Times gave the film three out of four stars, writing that although it is too long and repetitive, he appreciated its lack of partisanship.
 He described the film as "a brave effort in a timid time, a Swiftian attempt to slap us all in the face and get us to admit that our own freedoms depend precisely on those of our neighbors, our opponents and, yes, our enemies."
 M.V Moorhead of the Phoenix New Times opined that the film’s "level of satiric discourse" could have been more " genuinely provocative".
 Janet Maslin, reviewing the film in The New York Times, was far more critical of the storyline, criticising it for its "lumbering obviousness and sophomoric political debate", and "conventional and unsurprising" plot.
 In a review for The Washington Post, Rita Kempley described it as "sour, repetitive fare", and "glib, morally muddy, overly schematic".

 Box office

-The film grossed $459,749 in limited release in the domestic box office.
+The film grossed $459,749 in limited release in the domestic box office and was considered unsuccessful, even for an independent movie.
+However, it has gained momentum amongst Generation-X for its portrayal of the zeitgeist of the early 1990s.